 Hello sweet friends!
-I’m taking a quick break from my latest thrift store haul makeovers to bring ya’ll an easy Spring project, and I think we could all use a little Spring right about now!
+I’m taking a quick break from my latest thrift store haul makeovers to bring y’all an easy Spring Hydrangea wreath I created for our front door.

 There are 28 fabulous DIY Spring wreath ideas to inspire you!